L-P/oot-wiki/content/docs/generic/ground-jump.md

 Skip]({{<ref "/docs/deku-tree/b1-skip">}}), and many more.

 ## Setup
-1. Drop a bomb at your feet with a `C-Button` then `A`, you must not shield-drop it
+1. Drop a bomb at your feet with your `C-Buttons` then `A`, you must not shield-drop it
 2. Take out your sword with `B` and your shield right after with `R`, keep your shield up